vascoguita/fmc-delay-1ns-8cha/doc/software/tools.rst

 The command is used to act on the time notion of the *fine-delay* card.

-In addition to the ``-i`` or ``-d`` arguments, mandatory if more than one board is found on the host system, the command receives one mandatory argument, that is either a command or a floating point number.
-The number is the time, in seconds, to be set in the card; the command is one of the following ones:
+In addition to the ``-d`` argument the command receives one mandatory argument, that is either a command or a floating point number.
+The number is the time, in seconds, to be set in the card only if running with the local oscillator; the command is one of the following ones:

 get
 	Read board time and print to *stdout*.